Scott3142/python-programming/codelabs/part-1.md

 The last line of the example shows a particularly handy use-case for comments.
 Code that has been written does not need to be deleted to try out something else.

 Positive
-: \*there is the concept of a Python *Docstring*, which you will see later in the course.
+: **Docstrings** <br><br> In Python, there is the concept of a Python *Docstring*, which you will see later in the course.
 A docstring is a string literal that occurs as the first statement in a module, function, class, or method definition.
 Such a docstring becomes the `__doc__` special attribute of that object.
 All modules should normally have docstrings, and all functions and classes exported by a module should also have docstrings.
 We will revisit these concepts later.

 ## Reading input